AndreiUlmeyda/oil/README.md

       cause all sorts of mayhem, who knows (the last one applies, but please don't).

 # installation
-After cloning this repository, navigate to it's directory and run `make install`.
-After that, your terminal should respond very kindly to the command `oil` and as soon as that gets going you are free as a bird to just start typing away and hit enter when you found what you were looking for (the latter  being great life advice, too).
+After cloning this repository, make sure the listed dependencies are installe, navigate to it's directory and run `make install`.
+After that, your terminal should respond very kindly to the command `oil` and as soon as that one gets going you are free as a bird to just start typing away and hit enter when you found what you were looking for (the latter  being great life advice, too).

 ## multiline selection
 This is a feature of peco that is not enabled by default.
 Anticipating that most users will not already be using peco but will want to use the feature and not drudge through a bunch of configuration options, oil enables it by default by passing a custom configuration file to peco.
 This leads to the users configuration being overruled.
 Should you want to use your own peco config, disable this behaviour via the flags